 The aims and objectives of the Academy are set out in the Academy's Development Plan.
-Our Development plan is a four year plan running from 1st September 2020 to 31st August 2024.
+Our Development plan was a four year plan running from 1st September 2020 to 31st August 2024.
+This has now been replaced with a School Improvement Plan from 1st September 2023 to 31st August 2026.